Chuck Todd interviews Counselor to the President, Kellyanne Conway about the motive behind litigating inaugural crowd size.

 that appears in bold to show its definition.

-: minimizationsee definition - characterizing something that you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+: minimizationsee definition - portraying something you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.

 : Conway trivializes the Administration's false claim on crowd size in light of other more "quantifiable" things.

-: false equivalencysee definition - implying that two things are essentially the same, when they only have anecdotal similarities.
+: false equivalencesee definition - implying that two things are essentially the same, when they only have anecdotal similarities.

 : Between TV viewership for Trump's first inauguration and TV viewership for Obama's second inauguration.

-: false equivalencysee definition - implying that two things are essentially the same, when they only have anecdotal similarities.
+: false equivalencesee definition - implying that two things are essentially the same, when they only have anecdotal similarities.

 : Between Spicer's false claim about inaugural crowd size, and a reporter's erroneous reporting (which he corrected 2 minutes after reporting).[2]

-: euphemismsee definition - replacing accurate language that may be offensive with language that is more palatable, to instill a positive association.
+: euphemismsee definition - replacing language that is accurate but may be offensive to your target audience with language that is more palatable or appealing.

-: red herringsee definition - throwing an irrelevant fact into an argument to divert attention from the real issue at hand.
+: red herringsee definition - throwing irrelevant information into an argument to divert attention from the real issue at hand.

-: Conway brings up the crowd size at Trump rallies, which has nothing to do with why the administration claimed to have the largest inaugural crowd size ever.
+: Conway highlights the crowd size at Trump rallies, which does not directly address why the administration claimed to have the largest inaugural crowd size ever.

 : attacking the ratingssee definition - attacking a news organization's ratings, circulation, or popularity, while not refuting the substance of its criticism.